 Short of that and sans the psychology of Trumponomics, voters will react predictably.
 Then, everybody will lose.
 The nation’s culture must change.

-So, Republicans remember: “If you want something new, you have to stop doing something old.”
+Hence, the reminder: “If you want something new, you have to stop doing something old.”

-From the Coach’s Corner, related articles:
+From the Coach’s Corner, see these public-policy articles.

 “Culture eats strategy for breakfast.”